 At that time, Uitsig ARC was moving, and we had nowhere to go with her.
 We advertised several times for foster or forever home and no one stepped forward.
 Desperate to avoid more trouble, her family gave her to a family friend who promised to care for her.

 We despaired!
-All that work to get her away from there and now no one wanted her; all they saw was ‘just a brown township dog’.
+All that work to get her away from there and now no one wanted her; all they saw was ‘just a brown brak’.
 Could they not see her beautiful spirit?
 Her soulful eyes?
 Her happy smile?

-People all cry: ‘take the dogs out of the township’ – but disappear when it comes to homing them, even dogs as nice and attractive as Ruby…
+People all cry: ‘somebody save them from there’…but disappear when it comes to homing them, even dogs as nice and attractive as Ruby…

-Thankfully, the Van Zyls had the vision to see what a fantastic dog she is and opened their homes to her.
-Albertina is going to be so happy that ‘her’ girl has found a home.
+Thankfully, a wonderful family had the vision to see what a fantastic dog she is and opened their homes to Roby.
+Albertina is so happy that ‘her’ girl has found a home, and so are we.
+Ruby is a gem with the rest of her life ahead of her.